 My daughter is 3 and wants to snack all day long — every day!
 I hear the words “Snack, mom” all day long.
 I feed her crackers, cheese, apples, strawberries.
-Mostly healthy snacks.
+Mostly healthy snacks, but still snacks!

 Cereal for breakfast, peanut butter and jelly or chicken nuggets, veggies and a fruit for lunch.
 But it’s all the sudden constant, and even immediately after lunch.
 Finally, we figured out a few things to help her stay full longer.